srgokribb/Rifdock-Total-Setup/README.md

 #### + Basic programming concepts
-compile: Change a file written in an language to another lanhuage\
+compile: Change a file written in an language to another language\
+build: a compiled version of a program \
 bin: bin stands for binary file which is "non-text file".
 Binary file is compiled files which \
 cxx: C++\
 gcc: GNU Compiler Collection includes front ends(like UI for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages (libstdc++,...).\